David-Mavrodiev/Juniors-Bid-System/README.md

 In our website you can sell items or you can try to win an auction by making the highest offer.
 However you are not able to see the current highest offer for any auction.
 All you can see is the minimal price and who the highest bidder is, which makes it very challenging and risky.
-Also an easy to use chat is available for commutication with other users.
+Also an easy to use chat is available for communication with other users.